Presence Events

 }

-flag indicates that you should use the Here Now API if you wish to retrieve the list of client User IDs that may have triggered a join, leave or timeout since the last interval.
+flag is included in the payload.
+This flag indicates that you should use the Here Now API to retrieve the list of currently active User IDs.